Axiverse Lampposts: Initial conditions

 This analysis extends straightforwardly to $N$ axions by generalizing the square and ellipses of the two-dimensional case to an $N$-dimensional hypercube and an ellipsoidal shell.
 While the transition regime $\zeta_{\rm min}\lesssim c_i' \lesssim \zeta_{\rm max}$ generally requires numerical evaluation for $N\ge 2$, the limiting cases $c_i'\ll \zeta_{\rm min}$ and $c_i'\gg \zeta_{\rm max}$ extend cleanly to arbitrary $N$.
-Said explicitly, if $c_i'\gg \zeta_{\rm max}$, then satisfying the anthropic upper bound forces $\theta_{0,i}$ to be tuned small, and the resulting contribution to $\mathcal P$ is parametrically the same as in the single-axion case appearing in \cref{eqn:bookkeeping-result}.
+Explicitly, if $c_i'\gg \zeta_{\rm max}$, then satisfying the anthropic upper bound forces $\theta_{0,i}$ to be tuned small, and the resulting contribution to $\mathcal P$ is parametrically the same as in the single-axion case appearing in \cref{eqn:bookkeeping-result}.
 We refer to such axions as relevant (for the anthropic integral), since they contribute the characteristic suppression associated with anthropic tuning.
-Conversely, axions with $c_i'\ll \zeta_{\rm min}$ cannot contribute appreciably to $\zeta$ even at maximal misalignment and are therefore irrelevant for the anthropic probability.
+Conversely, axions with $c_i'\ll \zeta_{\rm min}$ cannot contribute appreciably to $\zeta$ even at maximal misalignment and are therefore irrelevant for the anthropic probability provided there is at least one relevant axion.

 Because the intermediate region is not sharply defined, we adopt a simple conservative criterion and classify an axion as relevant if $c_i' > \zeta_{\rm obs}$ (and irrelevant otherwise).
 In terms of the physical parameters, this condition is